Inpulso-Tecnologia/FlCoreDOCFULL/docs/Tecnico/Classes do Apex/AcaoMessenger.rst

 @AuraEnabled
 isDisabled

-Cria a variável pública do tipo Boolean.
+Cria a variavel publica do tipo Boolean.

 Assinatura